sizaki30/google-amp-update-cache/README.md

 This script uses the update-cache request to update the contents of the Google AMP cache.

 ## Docs
-https://developers.google.com/amp/cache/update-cache
+Before using this script, you need to generate the RSA key and place the public key on the server. https://developers.google.com/amp/cache/update-cache

 ## Usage